-Top 20 in the world among universities with fewer than 5,000 students for 2017 (Times Higher Education)
+Top 20 in the world among universities with fewer than 5,000 students (Times Higher Education)

-No. 4 among petroleum engineering graduate schools for 2018 (U.S. News & World Report)
+No. 4 among petroleum engineering graduate schools (U.S. News & World Report)

-No. 82 among law schools for 2018 (U.S. News & World Report Best Graduate Schools)
+No. 82 among law schools (U.S. News & World Report Best Graduate Schools)

 Top 100 business school (Bloomberg)

-Listed in The Princeton Review’s The Best 381 Colleges guide for 2017
+Listed in The Princeton Review’s The Best 382 Colleges guide

 Listed in “America’s Top Colleges” by Forbes and the Center for College Affordability and Productivity, which also ranked TU in the Top 50 for grateful grads and gave TU an “A” for health of balance sheet